TYPO3-extensions/sphinx/Documentation/Administration/WindowsSetup/Index.rst

 Installing Unzip
 """"""""""""""""

 Please go to http://gnuwin32.sourceforge.net/packages/unzip.htm and download the setup file.
 Then launch the installer and follow the instructions:

 |unzip_setup|

 You should now register the ``unzip`` command in ``%PATH%`` to be globally available.
-By default it is stored under ``C:\Program Files (x86)\GnuWin32\bin``.
-Please perform instructions as in previous section.
+By default it is stored under directory ``C:\Program Files (x86)\GnuWin32\bin``.
+Please perform steps as in previous section.

 .. _installing_tar: